 At the age of twenty, Rinpoche and members of his community fled Communist oppression and went into exile in India, where he became a close disciple of the eminent meditation master Kalu Rinpoche.
 Under Kalu Rinpoche's guidance, Bokar Rinpoche completed a traditional three-year, three-month retreat focusing on Shangpa Kagyu practices.
 Later, he completed a second three-year retreat, also led by Kalu Rinpoche, which focused on Karma Kagyu practices.
 In between these retreats, he served as the retreat master of a second Shangpa three-year retreat.

-Bokar Rinpoche founded a retreat center in Mirik, India, and then, at the urging of the local community, a monastery.
-Both continue to thrive: the monastery is currently undergoing significant expansion and a second three-year retreat facility is just being completed.
+Bokar Rinpoche first founded a retreat center in Mirik, India, and then, at the urging of the local community, a monastery.
+Both continue to thrive: the monastery is currently undergoing significant expansion and a second three-year retreat facility dedicated to the Shangpa Kagyu has been built.
 Well-known for his emphasis on the importance of long retreats, Bokar Rinpoche was also known for holding the Kalachakra lineage, which he had received from Kalu Rinpoche along with the entire Shangpa Kagyu transmission.

-One of the remarkable legacies of Bokar Rinpoche is the development of the unique, twelve-year-long Mahamudra and Yidam Seminar Program.
+One of the remarkable legacies of Bokar Rinpoche is the development of the unique, twelve-year-long Bokar International Mahamudra Seminar.
 It allows lay Westerners to remain involved with family and community while nourishing Dharma practice by committing an hour a day or more to formal practice.
 Rinpoche said, “Our approach with the seminar, at the very beginning, was to emphasize not rejecting work, family and so forth—but to integrate a daily practice into one's lifestyle.”

 Through this program, hundreds of students worldwide have received Dharma instruction in English, French, Tibetan and Chinese in annual seminars in India, France and North America.